-When relationships fail, we often point the finger at the other people and blame them for being unloving, absent, disinterested, controlling, or manipulative.
-However, if we can be honest and ask ourselves the question “Would I date myself”, would we all be able to answer in the affirmative?
+When relationships fail, we often point the finger at the other person and blame them for being unloving, absent, disinterested, or controlling.
+However, if you can be honest and ask yourselves the question “Would I date myself”, would you say yes?
 If you say no, what makes you repulsed by the idea of dating yourself?

 Would I date myself?
 Not really.

 Until it became unbearable to continue.
 My date and I had strong connection and chemistry, we had a good time when we met, but other than that, I was nonexistent to him.
-Knowing that I would never be able to change the other person, I worked even harder on my healing, so that I could be more accepting, more secure, more understanding, and more unconditionally loving.
+Knowing that I wouldn’t be able to change others, I worked even harder on my healing, so that I could be more accepting, secure, understanding, and unconditionally loving.
 I hoped that by giving off these positive frequencies, the Universe would reward me with what I asked for.

 But it didn’t.
 One day, tired and exhausted, I asked myself again: “Would I date myself?”